Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Background

-Uncertainty is commonly divided into an aleatoric component, irreducible environment stochasticity, and an epistemic component, arising from limited data or imperfect learning.
-In physical dynamics models, the \textit{PE}~\citep{lakshminarayanan2017simple} models aleatoric uncertainty via a Gaussian next-state distribution, while epistemic uncertainty is captured by disagreement among $M$ ensemble members $\{p_{i}(\mathbf{s}_{t+1} \mid \mathbf{s}_{t}, \mathbf{a}_{t})\}_{i=1}^M$.
-Converged ensemble predictions indicate a reliable approximation of environment dynamics, given sufficient capacity.
+Uncertainty is commonly divided into an aleatoric component, describing irreducible environment stochasticity, and an epistemic component, arising from limited data or imperfect learning.
+In proprioceptive dynamics models, the PE~\citep{lakshminarayanan2017simple} represents aleatoric uncertainty as a Gaussian distribution over the next state, while epistemic uncertainty is captured by disagreement among $M$ ensemble members $\{p_{i}(\mathbf{s}_{t+1} \mid \mathbf{s}_{t}, \mathbf{a}_{t})\}_{i=1}^M$.
+Consequently, aligned ensemble predictions indicate a reliable approximation of environment dynamics, assuming sufficient representational capacity of the model~\citep{yu2020mopo,frauenknecht2024macura}.